auriq/essentia_docs/source/reference/manuals/generate_essentia_ref.rst

       --label LABEL      Assign a label to the datastore --progress         Show a progress bar
-      --limit LIMIT      Limit # of files streamed
+      --limit LIMIT      Limit # of files streamed --quitonerror      Stop stream when error occurs

+See Also: :doc:`../tables/index`

 --------------------------------
 **ess exec**